 ‘Tanin’ means ‘stranger’ or ‘unrelated person’.
-Unlike ‘Oyako’ Don, Pork and Eggs are not ‘parent and child’.
+Unlike ‘Oyako’ Don that is cooked with Chicken and Eggs, Pork and Eggs are not ‘parent and child’.
 Therefore this is called ‘Tanin’ Don.
 It’s a quick and easy Donburi (rice bowl) dish.
-Pork Mince or Beef Mince are easy to use, but thinly sliced steak(s) are nicer.
+Pork Mince or Beef Mince are easy to use, but thinly sliced Pork or Beef steaks are nicer.

 Shredded Nori or Spring Onion for topping